CabMasterPro User Guide

 Background

 This option is a compact version of the Transparency and Back Color controls from the common Line page.
-These controls are only available when the selected Line Style has gaps in it e.g. a crosshatch fill pattern or a dashed line .
+These controls are only available when the selected Line Style has gaps in it e.g. a crosshatch fill pattern or a dashed line, as per the example below.

 Aggregated